 Botox for men gains in popularity

 Men’s grooming was recently an untapped market.
-Today there has been more focus on men’s grooming which not only includes clothing, skin care products designed specifically for men but also cosmetic issues that are most important to men.
+Today there has been more focus on men’s grooming which not only includes clothing, skin care products designed specifically for men but also cosmetic issues that are most important to men, including the appearance of wrinkles.
 Male patients are most concerned with their eleven lines (glabella), double chin, crow’s feet, nasolabial folds, razor bumps and abdomen.
 Men aren’t afraid of doing cosmetic procedures.
-They are most interested in “lunch time” procedures that are quick with no downtime.
+Many men are most interested in “lunch time” procedures that are quick with no downtime.
 Facial wrinkles, frown lines and forehead wrinkles are popular Botox cosmetic procedures.
-Generally men prefer to avoid plastic surgery because of the length of downtime involved.
+Generally men prefer to avoid plastic surgery because of the length of downtime involved and the higher risk of adverse events.

 25 year old male treated with Botox in Glabella

-A common complaint amount men is having Botox for excess sweating.
+A common condition for which men turn to Botox is for excess sweating, known medically as hyperhidrosis.
 Men sweat a lot, and Botox is able to reduce sweat on the palms, soles, and underarms.
 Many men don’t have the confidence to shake hands because of the profuse amount of sweat or wear clothes which are easily ruined from sweating.
 Botox injections will block this excess sweating for up to six months after injection in the treatment area.

 Botox for chronic migraines